Welcome to today's edition of the Rush 24-7 podcast.

 They are the ones who look at people and don't see human beings.

-They see victims.
+They don't see Americans, they see victims.

-They see black here, a woman over there, they see a gay or a transgender or an Hispanic or whatever.
+They see black here, a woman over there, they see a gay or transgender or an Hispanic or whatever.

 And yet they run around saying they're the ones with no judgmentalism in them.

-And man, the the hate that they are spewing lately is is a greater quality than I can remember.
+They are the ones with all the compassion and all the heart and man that the hate that they are spewing lately is is is a greater quality than I can remember, maybe because it's all being directed at me.

 Next, she found out that Bill Maher thinks that the government swine flu vaccine is something that should be avoided.